a-rey/writeups/writeups/bounty.md

 - https://soroush.secproject.com/blog/2019/08/uploading-web-config-for-fun-and-profit-2/

-The links say that if the ISS server supports execution of ASP, that the following `web.config` will allow for ASP code execution and display `3` when browsing to the file:
+The links say that if the IIS server supports execution of ASP, that the following `web.config` will allow for ASP code execution and display `3` when browsing to the file:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>